aleshaleksey/fansys23/fantasy-committee.md

 # Fantasy Committee

+___
+## In the house upon a secret path

 There is no dusty cabinet for those of us who dream in the dusty recesses of our mind.
-However, all those who contributed to the project one way or another, and did not wish to remain hidden, are listed here.
+However, all those who contributed to the project one way or another, and did not wish to remain hidden, have a seat on the Fantasy Committee.
+___
+### Contributors:

+___

 #### aleshaleksey

 - Yes

+___
 #### Allu

 - Character Sheet Design and Implementation